-Room capacity limits cannot be exceeded because of fire code laws, no exceptions — Ohio State rule.
+Room capacity cannot be exceeded, no exceptions — Ohio State rule.

 Seeking instructor permission to enroll in a statistics class?
 Please do not contact the instructor for a signature.
 Our faculty have been asked not to sign enrollment permission forms because they do not have access to current enrollments/room capacity information and they may not be able to respond in a timely manner.
 Email Jean Scott for course permission at email@example.com.
 If you seek permission because the class is closed, follow the instructions below.